Gig Economy, Empowerment or Exploitation?

 According to a World Bank report, the United States hires most of the gig workers worldwide at 40% while the rest are from the UK, Canada, Australia, India, Germany, Singapore, France, Netherlands, and Israel in that order.
 The majority of the gig workers come from India at 24% followed by Bangladesh, Pakistan, the United States, Philippines, UK, Ukraine, Canada, Egypt, and Nigeria in that order.
 Seven out of the ten countries providing the most gig workers are from developing countries where labor costs are low.

-The UK's Department for Business, Energy, and Industrial Research released a report which shows that there is an estimated 700,000 people earning less than the mandatory £7.50 per hour.
+The UK's Department for Business, Energy, and Industrial Research released a report that shows that an estimated 700,000 people are earning less than the mandatory £7.50 per hour.
 More than half of these are ages 18 to 34 years old.
-The sad part is that the national minimum wage does not apply as they are considered as "self-employed" workers, "unskilled" laborers, and "independent contractors" and not "employees."
+The sad part is that the national minimum wage does not apply as they are considered "self-employed" workers, "unskilled" laborers, and "independent contractors" and not "employees."
 By classifying them as such, these companies won't pay certain taxes, benefits, overtime, or minimum wages.
 In many countries, many don't have the legal right to form labor unions or negotiate contracts.
-That will soon change when laws are put in placed to protect the workers.
+That will soon change when laws are put in place to protect the workers.

 The Million-Dollar Question